Desktop app for all the calls on your computer

 After every meeting, JotMe generates a complete post-meeting transcript that serves as a reliable reference for everything discussed.
 The transcript is available in both monolingual and bilingual views, allowing you to review the conversation in the original language or side-by-side with a translated version.

-For teams working across regions, JotMe also lets you translate transcripts into 13+ languages after the meeting.
+For teams working across regions, JotMe also lets you translate meeting transcripts into 13+ languages after the meeting.
 This makes it easy to share meeting records with stakeholders who may not speak the meeting’s primary language, without rewriting notes or relying on separate translation tools.
 The transcript stays fully searchable, so you can revisit specific moments, decisions, or speaker contributions whenever needed.

 Post-Meeting Note Sharing